 Wayne was a frequent contributor to scientific publications around the world, particularly The Auk, the journal of the American Ornithologists’ Union.
 He was the undisputed authority on South Carolina’s avian species and wrote the definitive manuscript The Birds of South Carolina in 1910.

 Soon he was recognized as one of the most knowledgeable ornithologists in the world.
-Some said his empathy and intuition for birds was so strong that he could often determine their sex without even seeing the evidence necessary to determine gender.
+Some said his empathy and intuition for birds was so strong that he could often determine their gender without even seeing the evidence necessary to determine sex.
 A skilled taxidermist, his mounted birds are still being displayed in museums around the globe.
-He also was an early advocate for conservation many years before the term became a popular social movement.
+He also was an early advocate for conservation, many years before the term became a popular social movement.

 Except for a couple of rare trips for research purposes, Arthur Wayne never strayed more than a few miles from his home, even though he was invited to speak at conferences around the world.
-Nevertheless, he maintained deep, long-lasting friendships with scientists all over the world through letters.
+Nevertheless, he maintained deep, long-lasting friendships with international scientists through letters.
 Those visiting the Southeast would do their best to make time to drop by Porcher’s Bluff for a visit while they were in the area.
-Sprunt notes that the silver tray Maria Louise kept by the door for calling cards read like a virtual who’s who of leading scientists of the early 20th century.
+Sprunt notes that the silver tray Maria Louisa kept by the door for calling cards read like a virtual Who’s Who of leading scientists of the early 20th century.

 Arthur Wayne died of a stroke at his home at Porcher’s Bluff on May 5, 1930, with Maria Louisa by his side.
 When he was buried at Christ Church, those at his funeral said “birds were chirping in great profusion, a most fitting tribute to a man whose lifetime passion was their study and welfare.”